Bobby Fischer - The Enigma

 FIDE accepted the first proposal but rejected the remaining two.
 In response Fischer sent another telegram informing FIDE that in rejecting his conditions they had effectively ruled him out of the World Championship of 1975.
 In the same message he formally resigned his tenure as FIDE World Chess Champion.

 Fischer basically dropped out of competitive chess after that.
 He became more and more outspoken on political issues.
 In particular he was increasingly critical of US foreign policy, and of it's relationship with Israel.

 He had a bitter dispute with his own country the United States due to his outspoken criticism of American policy and unpaid taxes.
 He was also in trouble for playing the match against Spassky in Yugoslavia at a time when it was illegal for US citizens to do so because of the political situation there in '92.
 He eventually had his US citizenship rescinded and took up Icelandic citizenship where he lived out the remainder of his life.

-was his mantra and as White he had a deep affection for his light-square bishop.
-You can see in many of his famous games how he would quickly play Bc4-b3.
+was his mantra and as White he had a deep affection for his light-square Bishop which would invariably find it's way to c4 and often then b3.
 There it could make it's influence felt on the a2-g8 diagonal for long periods of the game.

-He was an authority on the Ruy Lopez contributing ideas in several lines within it including the Exchange Variation.
+He was an authority on the Ruy Lopez Opening, contributing ideas in several lines within it including the Exchange Variation.
 On the Black side he developed lines for the Najdorf Variation in the Sicilian and the King's Indian Defense.

 His significant contributions to chess theory are put in the shade by his services to chess away from the board.
 Before Fischer, chess was rightly or wrongly seen as an obscure pastime played by stuffy old men and socially inept youths.
 It had no media coverage worth talking about, it was totally irrelevant.
-With his rebellious persona allied to his chess genius Fischer made chess cool.
+With his rebellious persona allied to his chess genius.
+Fischer made chess cool.

 The problem with biographies is you must concentrate on breadth and can never go as deep as you would like.
 You can mention the major events in someone's life but can't allow yourself to indulge in intricate detail.
 Bobby Fischer was one of a handful of players who have a case for being arguably the greatest chess player of all time.
 He also courted controversy throughout his life.
 He reached his peak during the Cold War Era and was the US hero taking on the Soviet chess juggernaut.
 There must be countless anecdotes and interesting accounts of different episodes and incidents throughout his days.
 Some of these accounts give us an insight into what kind of man he was, what made him tick.
 Or if you prefer you could annotate one of his games, reflecting his genius over the board.
 Do you know of an interesting story or game from the life of Robert J Fischer?
 Share Your Bobby Fischer Anecdotes or Games With Us.